 Every gin fan knows their favourite drink pairs with tonic, right?
 It’s been that way since the dawn of time, an unwritten rule passed down from generation to generation.
-The classic gin and tonic, it’s the final word in drink serves… or is it?
+Tonic is the final word in gin mixers… or is it?

 With time comes change and the gin industry is for sure seeing the emergence of gin mixers that aren’t tonic.
 Pink gin and lemonade, anybody?

 So we decided it was time to ‘fess up, cast away our shame and reveal some of the weirdest (and best) alternative gin mixers around.
 Who needs tonic when you can have… gin and Irn-Bru?

 Gin and coke has been around for a long time, and yet it’s existence is only spoken of in whispers.
 Why?
 Because it’s the equivalent of openly admitting you know nothing about gin.